ktos/andro/README.md

   `pl:word IPA` (space separated),
 * `pst:`, it is treated as past version of the vern, it should has a form of `pst:word IPA` (space separated),
-* `fem:`, it is treated as female grammatical gender version of the noun, it should has a form of `fem:word IPA` (space separated),
+* `fem:`, it is treated as feminine grammatical gender version of the noun, it should has a form of `fem:word IPA` (space separated),
 * `comp:`, it is treated as comparative version of the adjective, it should has a form of `comp:word IPA` (space separated),